Oral History Transcript — Dr. Kenneth Stevens

-Matthies: So the current group is you, Stephanie Shattuck-Huffnagel, and Joe Perkell, which is quite a productive and congenial core of folks.
+Matthies: So the current group is you, Stefanie Shattuck-Hufnagel, and Joe Perkell, which is quite a productive and congenial core of folks.

 Stevens: Yes.
 Covering a range of interests which is nice.
 We shouldnít forget people like you.

 Matthies: Youíve had some outstanding students recently.
-Aburel Wan [?] comes to mind immediately.
+Abeer Alwan comes to mind immediately.
 What are some of the accomplishments of your doctoral students?

-Over the years, certainly my first doctoral student was Jim Flanagan.
+Stevens: Over the years, certainly my first doctoral student was Jim Flanagan.
 So certainly his accomplishments are well documented.
-You know, with people like that or a Beere [?], itís easy to say, ďOh, yes, he or she, my student.Ē But when theyíre that good and come to MIT, you really end up not having that much influence.
+You know, with people like that or Abeer, itís easy to say, ďOh, yes, he or she, my student.Ē But when theyíre that good and come to MIT, you really end up not having that much influence.

 Matthies: You guide them more than show them the way.